 A dedicated software solution for processing, analysis, and visualization of proteomics data sets generated by liquid chromatography-mass spectrometry (LC-MS).

-We do not install the instrument on a user-provided table.
 The table that comes with the SP100 is customized specifically for instrument stability and operation.
 Holes placed in the table are designed for critical access to gas lines and waste containers, while grooves in the table are critical for instrument stability and operational performance.
+We do not install the instrument on a user provided table.

 Yes, the SP100 Instrument should be powered off when not in use.

-The total assay time including sample prep and method setup is 7.5 hours.
+The total assay time including sample prep and method setup is 9 hours.

 Peptide quantification of the samples and controls can serve as an indicator for a successful run.